Restore from a backupEstimated reading time: 3 minutes

 <ucp-username>is the username of a UCP administrator

 <hostname>is the hostname of the node where you’ve restored the images

-<replica-id>the id of the replica you backed up
+<replica-id>is the ID of the replica you backed up

-<dtr-external-url>the url that clients use to access DTR
+<dtr-external-url>is the URL that clients use to access DTR

 DTR 2.5 and below